impactorbitco/handbook-main/content/ims/policies/HR/Learning and Development Policy.md

 ### 12. **Review and Continuous Improvement**

-This policy will be reviewed annually to ensure it remains aligned with Green Orbit Digital’s goals, industry trends, and employee needs.
+This policy will be reviewed annually to ensure it remains aligned with Impact Orbit Creative Group’s goals, industry trends, and employee needs.
 Adjustments to the training framework and processes will be made based on feedback, evaluation results, and emerging industry developments.

 ### 13. **Conclusion**

-Green Orbit Digital views employee training and development as a key investment in the future success of both the company and its employees.
+Impact Orbit Creative Group views employee training and development as a key investment in the future success of both the company and its employees.
 By providing access to continuous learning opportunities, we aim to cultivate a skilled, motivated, and innovative workforce capable of adapting to the challenges of the digital age.

 **Effective Date**: [Insert Date]